What is Weil’s disease?

 - aggressive behavior

-- inability to control movements or to speak
+- inability to control your movements

 - aversion to lights